 If requested by a Supervisory Authority, Vendor authorizes Company to share with such Supervisory Authority (i) any information Vendor provides pursuant to this DPA, and (ii) the results of any audit Company conducts pursuant to Section 8 of this DPA.

 Data Transfers.

+OPTION 1:

+[The Parties acknowledge that neither Vendor nor any Subprocesor will transfer Company Personal Data from the EEA, UK or Switzerland to a country outside the EEA, UK or Switzerland in the performance of the Services.]

+OPTION 2:

-oVendor shall not transfer, or cause to be transferred, Company Personal Data from one country to another without Company’s prior written consent.
+Vendor shall not transfer, or cause to be transferred, Company Personal Data from one country to another without Company’s prior written consent.
 Where Company consents to such transfer, the transfer shall be in accordance with Data Protection Laws.
 Vendor shall at all times provide an adequate level of protection for Company Personal Data wherever Processed in accordance with Data Protection Laws.

 Annex 3 lists the locations where Company Personal Data will be Processed by Vendor and any Subprocessors.
 Subject to Section 9.3, the Standard Contractual Clauses shall apply to Customer Personal Data that is transferred to any Third Country.
 The Parties shall comply with the Controller-to-Processor Standard Contractual Clauses (Module 2), subject to the additional terms in Annex 4.
 Subject to Section 9.2, Vendor shall also enter into Standard Contractual Clauses for onward transfers of Company Personal Data with Subprocessors Processing Company Personal Data outside the EEA, UK and Switzerland.